asathiya007/carcam/README.md

 4. Walk through the Jupyter notebook `carcam.ipynb` or run the `carcam.py` file with this command: `python3 carcam.py`.
 Depending on the specs of your system, this may take a while, so please be patient.
 Your results will be ready soon!

 # View Results
 Download and play the video `output.mp4`.
-The same video can also be watched on YouTube, at this URL: https://youtu.be/IRfuNHZG8CQ.
+The same video can also be watched on YouTube, here: https://youtu.be/IRfuNHZG8CQ.
 Enjoy!